Highline customers can save $30/mo on Internet service.

-- Up to $75 per month for households on qualifying Tribal lands.
+- $75/mo in savings for households on qualifying Tribal lands.

-- Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers if they contribute more than $10 and less than $50 toward the purchase price.
+- A one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers when contributing more than $10 and less than $50 toward the purchase price.

 Click the link below to access a Highline Affordable Connectivity Program Form:

 You’re eligible to participate if you (or someone in your household) meet one of the following requirements:

 - Your entire household income is at or below twice the federal poverty level: